mutalyzer/mutalyzer2/doc/development.rst

     git rebase origin/master
     git push -f

-If the work is done, a developer can merge your branch and close the merge request.
+If the work is done, a maintainer can merge your branch and close the pull request.
 After the branch was merged you can safely delete it::

     git branch -d your-feature